sferlix/frankAllSkyCam/README.md

-# frankAllSkyCam
-AllSkyCam software
+# frankAllSkyCam - AllSkyCam software

-here is what you need to do in order to install:
+Here is what you need to install

 # 1. PREREQUISITES
 (not really mandatory) prepare a clean SD with the last version of raspbian.
 Lite version, without desktop is fine.